-Our ability to continue as a going concern is in doubt if we are unable to generate positive cash flows from our operations.
+Our ability to continue as a going concern is in doubt absent obtaining adequate new debt or equity financing.

 We incurred a net loss of approximately \$6 million in 2012 and \$2.1 million in 2011.
 We anticipate losses will continue until we are able to increase our enrollment under our new tuition plan and these new students paying higher rates have taken at least two courses.
 Additionally, our audited financial statements contain a going concern opinion.
-Beginning in September 2012, we closed equity financings totaling net proceeds of \$4,103,656, which has provided working capital necessary because of these losses.
-The Company believes that it will begin generating positive cash flows from operations by the end of 2013 and that it has enough available cash to meet its working capital needs for at least the next 12 months.
-In the event that we are not successful at generating positive cash flows or our working capital is insufficient to run our business, we may require additional capital in the future.
-Furthermore, this going concern opinion may affect our ability to obtain Department of Education, or DOE, permanent certification for Title IV purposes.
+Since August 2012, we closed equity financings totaling net proceeds of \$3,590,236, which has provided working capital necessary because of these losses.
+We cannot assure you that we will meet our future working capital needs.
+In such event, we may not be able to remain in business.
+Furthermore, this going concern opinion may affect our ability to obtain DOE permanent certification for Title IV purposes.